Jaclyn Hill: Jaclyn Cosmetics

 On May 23, 2019, Hill published a YouTube video announcing the launch of her namesake brand, Jaclyn Cosmetics, which included descriptions and swatches of the 20 nude "So Rich Lipstick" shades to be released within the week.
 This announcement was initially met with mostly positive reactions from long-time fans but yielded some criticism for her definition of a perfect nude shade, photos that showed some inconsistencies with pigment, and a lack of reviews from others in the beauty community.
 On May 30, 2019, 20 nude lipsticks were released through her website and, despite the mild controversy, the product sold out within the first day and seemingly proved to be successful.
 Upon the receipt of their orders, customers quickly noticed issues in quality and stated that their lipstick either arrived melted or that it broke after a single-use.
 While some defended the brand by saying hot temperatures and shipping conditions were to blame, many continued to voice more pressing concerns on social media.
 Photos were shared that depicted various flaws in the product, such as air bubbles, gritty texture, hair, and mold.
 Hill was quick to refute the claims by stating that she had not seen anyone complain, and suggested that the use of the lipstick in conjunction with other lip products was the cause of compromised quality.
-However, she encouraged customers to reach out to her and her team if they were dissatisfied in any way and promised to either compensate the customer or replace the product.
+However, she encouraged customers to contact her and her team if they were dissatisfied, and promised to either compensate the customer or replace the product.

 In more severe cases of dissatisfaction, reports began surfacing of allergic reactions to the product.
 Various symptoms that were reported included but were not limited to itching, swelling, redness, and cold sores.
 A petition was created calling for the lipsticks to be recalled, to which Hill did not respond.
-Hill addressed the growing concern on June 12, 2019 by publishing a video to her YouTube channel titled "My Lipsticks", in which she explains the potential causes of damage, extends her apologies to fans and customers, and reiterates to viewers that she intends to compensate those who share their dissatisfaction with her team.
+Hill addressed the growing concern on June 12, 2019, by publishing a video to her YouTube channel titled "My Lipsticks", in which she explains the potential causes of damage, extends her apologies to fans and customers, and reiterates to viewers that she intends to compensate those who share their dissatisfaction with her team.

 Hill's apologies and her explanations were not well received by fans and the YouTube community and the backlash grew.
 Hill deleted her Instagram and Twitter accounts on July 3, leaving only her YouTube channel available to the public.

-In 2021, Hill relaunched her cosmetic line with a Valentine's Day mystery collection which was available in four different sets each based with different price points.
+In 2021, Hill relaunched her cosmetic line with a Valentine's Day mystery collection which was available in four sets.
 On March 2, Hill launched a Bronze and Blush duo and her Beaming Light loose highlighters.
 On April 24, 2022, Hill launched the Luxe Legacy Collection, a collaboration with her mother, Robin.
 Hill says there will be many more upcoming drops for Jaclyn Hill Cosmetics on her Instagram story.

+Jaclyn Cosmetics was owned by Morphe; Morphe′s parent company Forma declared bankruptcy in January 2023.
+At the time, Morphe owed Hill $2 million in unsecured claims.
+That March, Morphe′s main creditors bought Forma for $690 million.